 Who hasn't had this happen to them?
 In a hurry, you read an inquiry only superficially and jumped on a keyword.
 And promptly sent a completely wrong answer.

 For your customers, this is annoying.
 Like for that customer who set up a webshop and found a small error in the VAT calculation.
 Not dramatic, but obvious and easy to correct - if you had access to the code and could program.
 So she contacted the website builder's customer service and asked for the error to be fixed.

 In response, she got an explanation of how VAT is calculated.
 When she said that she knew that, she got an explanation of how to set up the VAT in the web store.
-She knew that too, otherwise she would hardly have been able to find the error It went back and forth for a while, but the service employee did not understand that the customer was pointing out an error in the code to her.
+She knew that too, otherwise she could hardly have found the error.
+It went back and forth for a while, but the service employee didn't understand that the customer was pointing out an error in the code to her.
 Presumably, it has not been corrected to this day.

 An AI can do more than keyword recognition

 If humans already have difficulty understanding a customer's intentions, can an AI learn to do that?
 Yes, it can.
 Because the AI has an advantage: It has no assumptions in its head and is not under time pressure.
 It doesn't think "Ah, the customer is writing something about VAT - she probably doesn't know how to calculate it."
 Instead, she evaluates what an email actually says.
 And she analyzes the context instead of reacting to keywords.